-- Some transfer credits granted may not fit into a degree and this is dependent on the program chosen.
+Some transfer credits granted may not fit into a degree dependent on the program of choice.
 New students should make an appointment with the international education office.
-This is dealt with on a case-by-case basis. - Canadian University Dubai can only make recommendations and guide the student wishing to transfer.
-However students should anticipate the partner university may not approve all of their credits and may ask the student to retake a credit from a lower year or prerequisite
+This is dealt with on a case-by-case basis.

+CUD can only make recommendations and guide the student wishing to transfer - however students need to understand that the partner university may not approve all of the credits and may ask the student to retake a credit from a lower year or prerequisite.

-50. Summer Study Abroad Opportunities
+Summer Study Abroad Opportunities

 Several of our faculty members have taken an entire class abroad to deliver a Canadian University Dubai course while exposing the class to a foreign country and its culture.
-These Study Abroad courses are usually offered in the summer time and may combine class time at our campus in Dubai with overseas delivery or the courses may be delivered entirely overseas
+These Study Abroad courses are usually offered in the summer time and may combine class time at our campus in Dubai with overseas delivery or the courses may be delivered entirely overseas.